joshjohanning/joshjohanning.github.io/_posts/2021-06-17-angular-tokenization.md

 ## Summary

 The **build job** will use our `tokenized` configuration to run the build and use our `#{baseUrl}#` token to use when compiling instead of a Dev or Prod URL.
 When you build locally, you can still use whatever other configuration you want without having to worry about the tokenized value.
-Just be sure to keep your config in sync, that is if you add or change something to one `environment*.ts` file, make sure to remember to do the tokenized one as well.
+Just be sure to keep your config in sync, that is if you add or change something to one `environment*.ts`{: .filepath} file, make sure to remember to do the tokenized one as well.

 The **deployment job** will...
 * take your published artifact zip from build